How To Get Hair Like Daisy Jones & The Six, By The Show's Stylist

 Hennings says that Daisy Jones’ signature hair is actually not all that different from Keough's natural style; they just cut a fringe and emphasised the wave.
 "Her hair is insanely perfect naturally; she's got so much that you'd guess it's extensions, but it's all her hair," says Hennings.
 "It was easy to pull a lot of curl out of her hair by diffusing it."

 As for the red colour?
 "I felt like red was a good, hard colour that reads like, ‘I don't care what anybody thinks of me,’" says Hennings.
 It’s convenient that Keough has been colouring her hair red for years with the help of celebrity colourist Tracey Cunningham.
-In between colour touchups while filming the show, Hennings would use the Color Wow Root Cover Up in red to hide any regrowth.
+In between colour touch-ups while filming the show, Hennings would use the Color Wow Root Cover Up, $53, in red to hide any regrowth.
 (Red is notorious for fading quickly.)

 Camila Dunne's Soft Waves